ajbastien/ha_integration_renogy_bluetooth/README.md

 ## Note on Raspberry Pi Bluetooth

  I have found that the Raspberry Pi bluetooth adapter barely works.
 The use of a Bluetooth Proxy ESPHome device enhances the connectivity 100 fold.
-It connects 95+% of the time while Raspberry Pi seems to connect maybe 30% of the time.
+It connects 95+% of the time while Raspberry Pi 4 and Pi Zero W seems to connect maybe 30% of the time.

 # Special Thanks To: